ThMountainMan/Invoice_Tracking/README.md

 The Information is stored in a local sqllite database.
 The functionality can be extended to store the date in a remote DB

-- [ ] Store the Data in CSV Format
 - [x] Extend the functionality to store the information in MySQL Database

 ### Create a GUI for Interaction